TRE-Provenance/TRE-Provenance.github.io/index.md

 ## License

-The license for the TRE Provenance Explorer, TRE Provenance Monitor and any supporting examples is [CC-BY 4.0](http://creativecommons.org/licenses/by/4.0).
+The license for the TRE Provenance Explorer, TRE Provenance Monitor, the SHP Ontology and any supporting examples is [CC-BY 4.0](http://creativecommons.org/licenses/by/4.0).

 # Resources
 The TRE Provenance Toolkit includes the resources listed below.
 Every resource has its own GitHub repository, available in the [TRE-Provenance organization](https://github.com/TRE-Provenance):